lafrenierejm/lafreniere.xyz/content/docs/windows-ec2-ssh.md

+---
-#+TITLE: Accessing Windows EC2 Instances via SSH
+title: "Accessing Windows EC2 Instances via SSH"
-#+AUTHOR: Joseph LaFreniere
-#+EMAIL: joseph@lafreniere.xyz
-#+OPTIONS: toc:nil
-#+OPTIONS: html5-fancy:t

-#+begin_aside
-The content of this blog post is licensed under the terms of [[https://creativecommons.org/licenses/by-sa/4.0/][CC BY-SA 4.0]].
+date: 2023-01-21T12:12:11-06:00
+draft: false
+---

-It started life as a Stackoverflow answer I posted [[https://stackoverflow.com/a/75009915/8468492][here]].
+This post started life as a Stackoverflow answer I posted [here](https://stackoverflow.com/a/75009915/8468492).
-#+end_aside

-Remote Windows instances have typically been accessed via either the [[https://learn.microsoft.com/en-us/troubleshoot/windows-server/remote/understanding-remote-desktop-protocol][Remote Desktop Protocol (RDP)]] for interactive use or [[https://learn.microsoft.com/en-us/windows/win32/winrm/portal][Windows Remote Management (WinRM)]] for programmatic access.
+Remote Windows instances have typically been accessed via either the [Remote Desktop Protocol (RDP)](https://learn.microsoft.com/en-us/troubleshoot/windows-server/remote/understanding-remote-desktop-protocol) for interactive use or [Windows Remote Management (WinRM)](https://learn.microsoft.com/en-us/windows/win32/winrm/portal) for programmatic access.
 Recent releases of Windows, though, offer official support for Secure Shell (SSH) via the OpenSSH daemon.
 This post walks through the setup of a Windows EC2 instance in AWS so it can be accessed via SSH.

-#+TOC: headlines

-* Supported Versions of Windows
+# Supported Versions of Windows
-:PROPERTIES:
-:CUSTOM_ID: supported-versions-of-windows
-:END:

-As of this writing, the supported versions of Windows described in the Microsoft Learn article [[https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=powershell]["Get started with OpenSSH for Windows"]] are
+As of this writing, the supported versions of Windows described in the Microsoft Learn article ["Get started with OpenSSH for Windows"](https://learn.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse?tabs=powershell) are

 - Windows 10 build 1809 and later
 - Windows Server 2019
 - Windows Server 2022